 Evrysdi in clinical trials

-A Phase 1 study (NCT02633709) investigated the safety and tolerability of increasing doses of Evrysdi in healthy volunteers.
+A Phase 1 clinical trial (NCT02633709) investigated the safety and tolerability of increasing doses of Evrysdi in healthy volunteers.
 It also evaluated the treatment’s pharmacokinetics (movement in the body) and pharmacodynamics (effect on the body).
 In addition to establishing reasonable safety and tolerability, its data helped in determining an optimal therapeutic dose for future studies.

 Ongoing clinical trials